- What are the Gen Ed Requirements?

 Is there any way out of the Gen Ed requirements?

 General Education (Gen Ed) is a required program for all undergraduate students at UMass.
 Every undergraduate student at UMass must complete a major sequence, which provides depth in a field or discipline; a General Education sequence, which provides breadth of experience; and sometimes a set of requirements specific to their college, which guarantee that everyone who graduates has completed an extensive body of work that justifies their degree.
 The major requirements help you become an expert in something and the Gen Ed requirements help you become a well-rounded, capable and confident adult.
 While both are valuable independently, it is the combination that propels students to a successful future and makes UMass graduates so highly sought after by employers.
 To receive the most educational value from the program, you should learn about the objectives of the Gen Ed program and the relevant skills you will build through your Gen Ed course sequence.
 Work with your academic advisor to develop a Gen Ed strategy and course sequence tailored to your personal interests and life goals.
-The Gen Ed Course Planning Guide may be useful to you as you plan your Gen Ed experience.
+The Fulfilling the Requirements page may be useful to you as you plan your Gen Ed experience.

 Last semester all of my Gen Ed requirements were complete, and this semester a course I'm taking now is a Gen Ed.
 Can I use it in another requirement?